wpoely86/redmine-azure-devops-migrate/README.md

 After that you can try it.
 I highly recommend to first try it on a test project.

 It does not migrate everything perfectly.
+What works:

+- Attachment are migrated (it will not work with files > 130MB)
+- Parent/child relations are migrated
+- A link to the original redmine issue is added to each work item
+- Comments are migrated
+- References to issues are replaced with a reference to the new work item id.
+  A relation to the mentioned work item is added but the link itself will not work.

 Caveats:

 - Comments always have the authorship of the Azure token owner (the API doesn't allow you to change it).
 - Tracker information is not used in Azure.
 We add it in a table at the bottom of the work item.